Where Do Physical Therapist Assistants Work? Exploring the Options

-“An outpatient setting like this has the most regimented schedule of physical therapy environments,” explains Tonya Olson, a PTA clinical education coordinator for the Rasmussen College Physical Therapy Assistant Program.
+“An outpatient setting like this has the most regimented schedule of physical therapy environments,” explains physical therapist Tonya Olson.
 “The environment itself tends to be more fast-paced.
 You need to be adaptable because, as a PTA, you might be working with a variety different physical therapists and a mixed bag of patients.”

 2. Hospitals and doctors’ offices

-Within a hospital setting, a PTA will assist patients as they recover from an illness, accident, surgery or trauma.
+Within a hospital setting, a physical therapist assistant will assist patients as they recover from an illness, accident, surgery or trauma.
 The objective is to help patients in rehabilitation until they are well enough to be discharged safely.